Satoko Miyahara: 2018–2019 season

+Miyahara's short program for this season was set to "Song for the Little Sparrow".
+Choreographer Lori Nichol used the piece to highlight Miyahara's ability to generate high speed without visible effort.

 In preparation for the season, Miyahara worked with a new strength trainer and focused especially on strengthening her hamstrings.
 Competing first at the 2018 U.S. Classic, she won gold.
 She went on to win the 2018 Skate America event, placing first in both segments.
 At her second Grand Prix event, the 2018 NHK Trophy, Miyahara placed second in both programs, narrowly winning the silver medal ahead of Elizaveta Tuktamysheva and behind compatriot Rika Kihira.
 In the short program, she set a new personal best.
 She received two underrotation calls in the free skate, and remarked "I was very nervous in my long program.
 I am disappointed, but I know that I will try harder, so I do better in the future."
 Her results qualified her for the 2018–19 Grand Prix Final, where she finished sixth, following a combination error in the short program and several underrotated jumps in the free skate.
 Miyahara deemed it a "frustrating competition", but "I think it will be helpful for the future."

 At the 2018 Japan Championships, Miyahara won the short program, slightly more than a point ahead of Sakamoto.
 Several errors lead to her placing fourth in the free skate, dropping to the bronze medal position overall behind Sakamoto and Kihira.
 She was named to the Japanese team for the 2019 World Championships in Saitama.
 Miyahara placed eighth in the short program at the World Championships, after underrotating the second part of her jump combination.
 She rose to sixth place in the free skate after making only one minor error.
 Miyahara deemed the season as a whole "mentally one of the toughest seasons", and felt she "had more disappointing competitions over good ones", but that the final event was a strong one.